 filmmakers that the reductions to violence in the Cornucopia scene had not gone far enough, and the BBFC insisted on an additional seven seconds of changes before a 12A rating could be granted, commenting:

-in the classified version of the film is generally undetailed and there is no dwelling on detail.
+version of the film is generally undetailed and there is no dwelling on detail.

 Let's take a look at all of the affected scenes in the 12A UK cinema version that differ from the PG-13 version of the film.